khumbon/ai-driven-synthetic-chat/README.md

 - **Add webhook integrations** for popular legal platforms (Clio, LexisNexis, Westlaw) to enable seamless workflow integration
 - **Create data encryption standards** for all stored conversations and reports, with proper key management for handling confidential legal communications
 - **Develop multi-tenant architecture** to support law firms and legal departments with isolated data and customized analytics

+### Deployment and Infrastructure
+- **Host a production app on Vercel** for scalable, reliable deployment with automatic CI/CD integration and edge optimization
+- **Look into MCP Tools: Next.js Model Context Protocol (MCP) Tools** for enhanced AI integration capabilities and response stream

 ### Quality Assurance and Testing Infrastructure
 - **Implement comprehensive unit testing suite** using Jest for all utility functions and modular components with >90% code coverage